khwang0/COMP2026-2223PA3/readme.md

 # Learning outcome

-Students are expected to have some practice on object-oriented programming concept/Inheritance/Polymorphism/List/Exception Handling/visibility in this assignment.
+Students are expected to have some practice on object-oriented programming concepts/Inheritance/Polymorphism/List/Exception Handling/visibility in this assignment.
 We expect most students would spend 5 hours or more to finish the assignment without any assistance.
-Make sure you start earlier as possible and ask us on Piazza if you have any difficulty!
+Make sure you start earlier as possible and ask us on Discord if you have any difficulty!

+> Bonus: there is a bonus part for this assignment, please read all instruction.

 # Introduction